bertsky/nmalign/README.md

-  -C, --show-resource RESNAME     Dump the content of processor resource RESNAME -L, --list-resources            List names of processor resources -J, --dump-json                 Dump tool description as JSON and exit -h, --help                      This help message -V, --version                   Show version
+  -C, --show-resource RESNAME     Dump the content of processor resource RESNAME -L, --list-resources            List names of processor resources -J, --dump-json                 Dump tool description as JSON and exit -D, --dump-module-dir           Output the 'module' directory with resources for this processor -h, --help                      This help message -V, --version                   Show version

+Parameters:
+   "normalization" [object - {}]
+    replacement pairs (regex patterns and regex backrefs) to be applied prior to matching (but not on the result itself) "allow_splits" [boolean - false]
+    allow line strings of the first input fileGrp to be matched by multiple line strings of the second input fileGrp (so concatenate all the latter before inserting into the former)
 ```

 For example: